 The Harp Inn Old Radnor – an unassuming country pub with spectacular views from the lawn.
 Best place for many miles from which to enjoy the sunset on a fine day.
 Good food there, but beware of slow service at the (tiny) bar.

-The Tram Inn Eardisley – an excellent example of a really well-run pub.
-Good pub food at modest prices, attentive and friendly staff, and a healthy blend of enthusiastic local diners and drinkers combine to make this a very busy and buzzing place to go.
+The Tram Inn Eardisley – good pub food at modest prices, attentive and friendly staff, and a healthy blend of enthusiastic local diners and drinkers combine to make this a very busy and buzzing place to go.
 Possibly not the best place for a quiet, romantic evening!

 Penrhos Court A mediaeval hamlet just outside Kington, fully restored and reopened in 2018 as a place for coffee, lunch and teas.
 (Closes at 5pm.)
 All very promising; evening meals may follow before long.
 Worth a dabble!
 Tel.
 01544 230007.